carlytaylor0017/diamond_dataset/README.md

 # diamond_dataset
-# Building a scalable database of chemical names and structures from simplified molecular-input line-entry system (SMILES) strings
+# Building a linear regression model to predict prices of diamonds
 ## Carly Wolfbrandt

 ### Table of Contents